Fenway Park: American football

-Football has been played at Fenway since at least 1916.
-In 1926, the first American Football League's Boston Bulldogs played at both Fenway and Braves Field; the Boston Shamrocks of the second AFL did the same in 1936 and 1937.
-The National Football League's Boston Redskins played at Fenway for four seasons (1933–1936) after playing their inaugural season in 1932 at Braves Field as the Boston Braves.
-The Boston Yanks played there in the 1940s; and the American Football League's Boston Patriots called Fenway Park home from 1963 to 1968 after moving there from Nickerson Field.
-At various times in the past, Dartmouth College, Boston College, Brown University, and Boston University teams have also played football games at Fenway Park.
+Football has been played at Fenway since 1912, the year the venue opened.
+In 1926, the Boston Bulldogs of the first American Football League played at both Fenway and Braves Field; the Boston Shamrocks of the second American Football League did the same in 1936 and 1937.
+The Boston Redskins of the National Football League (NFL) played at Fenway for four seasons (1933–1936) after playing their inaugural season in 1932 at Braves Field as the Boston Braves.
+The Boston Yanks played there in the 1940s; and the Boston Patriots of the 1960s American Football League called Fenway Park home from 1963 to 1968 after moving there from Nickerson Field.

+At various times in the past, Dartmouth College, Boston College, Brown University, and Boston University teams have also played college football games at Fenway Park.
+Boston College has played at Fenway the most, accumulating a record of 57–17–5.
 Boston College and Notre Dame played a game at Fenway in 2015 as part of Notre Dame's Shamrock Series.
-The annual Harvard–Yale game in November 2018 was played at Fenway.
+The annual Harvard–Yale game was played at Fenway and 2018 and 2026, as was the 2025 Secretaries Cup.

 In September 2019, it was announced that the Fenway Bowl, a postseason bowl game, would be played at Fenway Park beginning in 2020, pitting a team from the Atlantic Coast Conference against a team from the American Athletic Conference.
 However, both the 2020 and 2021 games were canceled, due to the COVID-19 pandemic.
 The bowl was finally played for the first time in December 2022, as Louisville defeated Cincinnati.